Dean Laing

 Dean Ralph Laing (born 18 September 1970) is a former South African cricketer who played for Transvaal between 1988 and 1998.
 He also made one appearance for Nottinghamshire.

 A right-handed batsman and right-arm medium pace bowler, Laing was educated at Jeppe High School for Boys in Johannesburg and played junior representative cricket for South Africa Schools in the 1987–88 season.

-His uncle, Kenneth Cooper, played for Natal in the 1970s and was South African Cricketer of the Year for 1981.
+His uncle, Ken Cooper, played for Natal in the 1970s and was South African Cricketer of the Year for 1981.